ahoxus/ahoxus.github.io/pages/achoz.md

 ## third

 - magictill should also facilitate file normalisation
-- make a technical roadmap for search and magictill
+- make a technical checklist for magictill

 # technical